AttackPattern/CSharpAnalytics/README.md

 ## Future enhancements

-1. Support for Windows Phone 8.1 and Windows Store Universal projects
+1. Support for Windows Store Universal and Xamarin projects
 1. User ID, override IP and other new April 2014 Measurement Protocol features
 1. In-app purchase tracking integration and campaign support
 1. Throttling & replenishing of hits as per official SDKs